JinkiJung/Tasc/docs/source/index.rst

 ==============================
 Tasc |version| documentation
 ==============================
-Tasc is a procedure model representing the information should be transferred to users and evaluating performance of them based on behavior records.
+Tasc is a procedure model for scenario description, information transfer, and performance evaluation.
 The goal of this work is to radically reduce the time and cost of implementing a scenario to an executable program of VR/AR or simulation.
 For virtual training, this model will provide a consistent understanding in implementation between client and developer.

 Primary usage of Tasc will be:
-  * Simple creation of a scenario or a situation
+  * Simple creation of a scenario or a situation with sequential flow
-  * Simple creation of a description of a procedure or an instruction
+  * Designing information transfer while a user carrying out the scenario
-  * Setting evaluation criteria per Tasc component or a scenario overall
+  * Evaluating performance of the user (or agent) on a per-step basis or whole
-  * Implementation of simulation or training based on Tasc file
+  * Plug-and-play implementation of the scenario based on Tasc script and Tasc engine (e.g., Tasc-Unity)

 Related GitHub repositories are:
   * Tasc documentation: (https://github.com/JinkiJung/Tasc)